cdang1234/godoc_dev_sync/README.md

 https://github.com/cdang1234/godoc_dev_sync/blob/master/blob/blob.go#L18

 ## Writing Examples
+You can insert examples into any files with the suffix ``_test.go`` within the same package as the code you would like to write examples for.
+I suggest writing a file called "example_test.go" whenever you want to write examples rather than appending examples to the package's testing suites.

 The naming convention to declare examples for the package, a function F, a type T and method M on type T are: